 It’s time to take a long hard look at how you’re spending your time, money and energy.
 Be honest with yourself and, if you’re not confident in your answers, consider tracking your activities for a few days.
 You want to gather as much information as possible about how you’re spending your life.

 Then when you’re ready, the next step is to compare the life you’re currently living with the life you want to create.
 What do you see?

 I’ll admit, this can be an eye-opener for many people.
 The first time I did this activity, it was sobering to realise how much time I spent working and shopping … and how little time I spent taking care of myself or connecting with my loved ones.

-This is the power of doing a life audit.
-You can’t hide from the truth—you’ll either affirm what’s on track or you’ll realise where you’ve gotten lost.
+Doing a life audit is powerful because you can’t hide from the truth.
+You’ll either realise that on track, or you’ll discover you’ve gotten lost.
 Either way, you’ll walk away with a better sense of what you need to live an intentional life.

-Your life audit will open your eyes—but if you don’t follow it up with action, then you’re not really living with intention.
+Doing a life audit can open your eyes—but if you don’t follow it up with action, then you’re not living with intention.
 It’s time to “walk the walk” and start living the life you say you want.

-This might involve doing more of something … or it might mean doing less.
-There are no right or wrong answers but here are a few things you might want to consider:
+So ask yourself, “Where can I begin?”
+What is one tiny shift you can make today?
+There are no right or wrong answers, but here are a few things you might want to consider: